By Sean Thomason

 Biochemistry and Molecular Biology Major, Honors College

-To learn more about how you can join the community of motivated and ambitious students in Grand Canyon University’s Honors College, visit our website or click the Request More Information button.
+To learn how you can become a part of the Honors College community of motivated and passionate students, visit our website or click the Request More Information button on this page.